Joe Don Looney: Early life

 Looney was born in Fort Worth, Texas, the son of Don Looney, who played college football at TCU and then in the NFL for the Pittsburgh Steelers in 1940 and the Philadelphia Eagles from 1941 to 1942.
 The younger Looney attended Admiral Farragut Academy in St. Petersburg, Florida and R. L. Paschal High School in Fort Worth.

 College career

 In his first semester at the University of Texas, Looney received four Fs and one D. Looney responded by dropping out and enrolling at Texas Christian University (TCU).
-He was eventually kicked out of that school and transferred to Cameron Junior College, where he played for Leroy Montgomery.
+He was eventually kicked out of that school and transferred to Cameron Junior College, where he played for Leroy Montgomery on the national champion 1961 Cameron Aggies football team.
 He set a punting record in the 1961 Junior Rose Bowl, as his team won the junior college national championship.
 He made All-American with the University of Oklahoma in 1962, leading them to the Big Eight Conference championship.
 He played in only three games in 1963.
 Head coach Bud Wilkinson kicked him off the team after Looney netted four yards in six carries in a game against Texas.
 Looney did not get along with Wilkinson, and it was also alleged he had punched assistant coach Johnny Tatum, though Tatum debunked that claim.